 Constraints and Assumptions

-One of the final sections of the document, here is where the criteria by which the customer will "sign-off" on the final system.
+One of the final sections of the document, here is where the criteria by which the customer will "sign off" on the final system are described.
 Depending on the methodology, this may happen at the end of the testing and quality assurance phase, or in an agile methodology, at the end of each iteration.
 The criteria will usually refer to the need to complete all user acceptance tests and the rectification of all defects/bugs that meet a pre-determined priority or severity threshold.

-In Rapid Application Development (RAD) methodologies such as DSDM or Unified Process (RUP, AUP) the requirements specification is often kept at a higher-level with much of the detailed requirements embodied in prototypes and mockups of the planned system.
+In Rapid Application Development (RAD) methodologies such as DSDM or Unified Process (RUP, AUP), the requirements specification is often kept at a higher level with much of the detailed requirements embodied in prototypes and mockups of the planned system.
 These prototypes are a more visual way to represent the requirements and help the customer more easily comprehend what is planned (and therefore provide more timely feedback).